- Department of Fire Services

 - Check all other faucets in your home to find out if you have additional frozen pipes.
 If one pipe freezes, others may freeze, too.

 - Be careful using space heaters to warm up areas near pipes.
-Don't overload circuits.
-Try not to use extension cords but if you must, make sure they are rated for the appliance.
+Don’t overload circuits.
+Plug space heaters directly into wall outlets.
+Try not to use extension cords but if you must, make sure it is rated for the appliance, and only use one.
 Heat producing appliances need stronger extension cords than lamps.

 - Remember not to leave the door of a gas oven open; it will produce large amounts of carbon monoxide.